errael/guava-assist/README.md

     }
 }

-eb = new SomeStrongBusReceiver; // If you might want to manually unregister.
+ebr = new SomeStrongBusReceiver; // Must have a STRONG REFERENCE.
-WeakEventBus.register(eb, myEventBus);
+WeakEventBus.register(ebr, myEventBus);
 ```

 In `pom.xml`